Tsumikiri/jquery-cf-websocket/readme.md

 ```

 ### JavaScript WebSocket Compatibility
-Use functions and properties from the [JavaScript WebSockets documentation](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).
+This plugin supports the interface detailed in the [JavaScript WebSockets documentation](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).
 This is preferred over using the ColdFusion-like interface for methods that manage the connection like `isConnectionOpen` and `closeConnection`.
 ```javascript
 var ws = $.ws(/* ... */);
 ws.onopen = function() {